flistell/ansible-logs-view/README.md

 1. Navigate to a task using arrow keys
 2. Press `Enter` or `Space` to expand the selected task
-3. View detailed task information in the expanded view
+3. View full raw task text in the separate details panel at the bottom
-4. If the task contains diff information, it will automatically display in the bottom panel
-5. Press `Enter` or `Space` again to collapse the task
+4. Press `Enter` or `Space` again to collapse the task and hide details panel

+### Debug Logging

+The application now creates a `debug.log` file that contains detailed information about each parsed task, including:
+- Task ID
+- Description
+- Status
+- Host
+- Path
+- Start time
+- Diff information
+- First 100 characters of RawText

 ## Development